 There Was Violent Adult Content On Scott's Computers

 Police seized four computers when they searched Scott's home and work.
-Detectives found pornography and pornographic essays.
-Two of the essays were titled "Raping the Teacher" and "The Wife Confesses."
-Police said that the pornography was "extensive" and that it focused largely on bestiality and bondage.
+Detectives found explicit media and erotica, which included essays titled "Raping the Teacher" and "The Wife Confesses."
+Police said the pornography was "extensive" and focused largely on bestiality and bondage.

-Police also found that Scott Googled water currents at the Berkley Marina as well as information about Viagra.
+Police also discovered that Scott had googled water currents at the Berkeley Marina, as well as information about Viagra.
 On the computer that Scott and Laci shared, police didn't discover any evidence against him.